chirpstack/chirpstack-docs/src/guides/device-repository-and-metrics.md

-# Device repository and metrics
+# Device profiles and metrics

 This guide explains how to import the [chirpstack-device-profiles](https://github.com/chirpstack/chirpstack-device-profiles)